 To get started, search for an exchange that lists QTUM in one or more currency pairings.
 You'll then need to sign up for an account by entering your email address and creating a password.

 - Note: Many exchanges will require your full name, contact details and a valid form of photo ID before you can deposit funds and start trading.
 We also recommend enabling two-factor authentication on your account for an added layer of security.

 Whether you want to buy QTUM with cryptocurrency or AUD is up to you, and different exchanges will allow you to do both.
 After signing up for an exchange, deposit funds to make your QTUM purchase.

 Step 3.
 Buy QTUM

-Now it’s time to click through to the markets section of your chosen exchange and search for your desired currency pairing.
-If you’re using CoinSpot, click on the “Buy/Sell” link at the top of the page and then search for “QTUM”.
-Click on “Buy QTUM” and you’ll be given the option to either enter the amount of AUD you want to spend or the number of QTUM you want to buy.
+Now it's time to click through to the markets section of your chosen exchange and search for your desired currency pairing, like BTC/QTUM.
+Look for links to buy and you should be given the option to either enter the amount of AUD, BTC or ETH you want to spend or the number of QTUM you want to buy.